AnimatingLegend/Funkin-Definitive-Edition/art/FDE-CHANGELOG.md

 ### Added
 - (Re)Added Roses censored dialogue
+- Video Support on Desktop Builds (WIP)
-- New Options (Auto Pause, Disable Reset Button)
+- New Options (Auto Pause, Cutscenes, & Disable Reset Button)

 ### Changed
 - Complete source code overhaul !!!
 (Better Optimization, Organized Files, and it's just more easier to work with)
+- The `.MP4` version of the Week 7 cutscenes will play if you have the 'Cutscene' option disabled
+- Getting a 'shit' rating will get rid of your combo

 ### Fixed
 - Week 2 & Week 3 Stage flashing you when you have the flashing lights option disabled
+- Weird Sound transition from `ControlsSubState.hx` to `OptionsMenuState.hx`

+### Removed
+- Ratings to HUD option
+- Combo Asset